SamithaAthurupana/git101/readme.md

 #this is sample of readme

-# this is feature-a branch
+    - this is feature-a branch
+    - the newly added line